- Price: $18 USD (Box of 20, $350 USD)

 The Montecristo No. 2 is officially a full bodied cigar at this point.
 It’s spicy and incredibly bold, but still manages not to become harsh or overpowering.
 The aroma and mouthfeel remain rich and delightful.
 The Montecristo No. 2’s burn perfection is really startling.
 Even at the end, the burn is consistent and straight and the tobacco is still well-packed.

 The Montecristo No. 2 is a giant in both size and quality.
 It’s a cigar of surprises, contradictions and harmony, strength, subtlety, and complexity.
 It has notes of light, sweet spices like cinnamon and nutmeg and almond, paired alongside strong espresso and creamy leather.
 It brings in the woods with oak and cedar.
 And then it startles again with spicy white and black pepper.
-This cigar is possibly the boldest and richest of all the Cubans.
+This cigar is one of the boldest and richest of all the Cuban Cigars.

 Each Montecristo No. 2 is handmade in Cuba.
 This traditionally has created a kind of hit or miss scenario as far as consistency from cigar to cigar.
 Whenever humans are the creators of something, the quality can be either exceptional, or not so much.
 However, the Montecristo No. 2 has none of these quality issues.
 The consistency of the tobacco is perfect.
 The construction is also exceptional, and it’s certainly an enduring testament to the idea that, when done right, real quality never dies.